dreger/audaciousfox.net/content/archive/translation-ea-battlefront-microtransactions.md

 > Our goal has always been to create the best possible game for all of you – devoted Star Wars fans and game players alike.

-Our goal has always been to cash in hard on "Star Wars" before it inevitably becomes so diluted with spinoffs that you find yourself with reservations about buying a second BB-8 coffee mug.
+Our goal has always been to cash in hard on "Star Wars" before it inevitably becomes so diluted with spinoffs that you find yourself with reservations about buying that second BB-8 coffee mug.

 > But as we approach the worldwide launch, it's clear that many of you feel there are still challenges in the design.